ravgotrasahil/ravgotrasahil-github.io/teaching/r/infmort/infmort.md

     library(mosaic)
     library(faraway)

-If you can an error like this:
+If you see an error like this:

     Error in library(faraway) : there is no package called ‘faraway’